ucsd-ml-arts/generative-text-DanielHHe/README.md

 ## Results

 - results are done with final tweaks as described in the abstract, in addition titles are chosen by the user
-- I1.pdf - input text used was "Draw a line"
+- I1.pdf - input text used was "Draw a line", there are several generated instructions in the pdf

 ## Notes